Nonalcoholic Fatty Liver Disease & its Symptoms

 Moreover, exercising has a number of benefits which include physical and psychological.
 Not only this, it can improve fitness and improve mental health by releasing endorphins to improve a person’s mood.

 For individuals with sleep apnea, using CPAP not only helps with the overall improvement in sleep and decreased fatigue levels, but also helps to support liver health.
 Those with sleep apnea are more likely to develop NAFLD, so another reason to use your CPAP machine.

-Of course, prevention and/or management of diabetes, high cholesterol and high blood pressure are important to overall health but will also lessen the chances of developing NAFLD.
+Prevention and/or management of diabetes, high cholesterol, and high blood pressure are important to overall health but will also lessen the chances of developing NAFLD.

-Then there is COFFEE…drinking 3-4 cups of coffee (with minimal cream and sugar) has shown to lower the risk of developing liver disease and liver cancer.
+Then there is COFFEE, drinking 3-4 cups of coffee (with minimal cream and sugar) has been shown to lower the risk of developing liver disease and liver cancer.
 Enjoy your coffee!

 For more detailed information about NAFLD and lifestyle changes that can be incorporated into anyone’s life, follow Fatty Liver Alliance ( fattyliver.ca).
 Let us know if you have specific things you would like us to discuss.

 As a not-for-profit organization, we raise awareness and educate about the risks, causes, and complications of fatty liver disease.
 Also, help those already diagnosed with nonalcoholic fatty liver disease (NAFLD), metabolic-associated fatty liver disease (MAFLD), and nonalcoholic steatohepatitis (NASH) by advocating for access to approved treatments and care.